Luisrosario2604/Chess/README.md

     writeFile("[PLAY] " + player + " B1C3")
 ```

-The moove to print should be like this : [PLAY] + player + moove
+The move to print should be like this : [PLAY] + player + move

 1) [PLAY] == "[PLAY]"
 2) player == "WHITE" or "BLACK" (your side)
-3) moove = "B1C3" (If you do a promotion add the letter of the piece that you want to back up (the letter should be the french letter))
+3) move = "B1C3" (If you do a promotion add the letter of the piece that you want to back up (the letter should be the french letter))

 Exemple : "[PLAY] BLACK B1C3" or  "[PLAY] WHITE C2C1d"

-(for letters see letters part)
+(to know each letter meaning check letters part)

 #### Board information

 If you need information of the board you have 3 methods

-1) The "read" parameter of "yourTurn()" function contains the last moove
+1) The "read" parameter of "yourTurn()" function contains the last move

 2) You read the boardInformation.txt file that will have the board printed as an array (or call the function getBoardInformation() from the template)

-3) You read the totalMovesInformation file that will have the total mooves played printed as an array (or call the function getTotalMovesInformation() from the template)
+3) You read the totalMovesInformation file that will have the total moves played printed as an array (or call the function getTotalMovesInformation() from the template)

 ```